 Syracuse University’s Climate Action Plan expresses the goal that “exposure to sustainability issues becomes part of each graduate’s experience.”
-Through a combination of courses across the curriculum, faculty development programs, and extensive co-curricular programming, coordinated by the Office of Sustainability Initiatives, a high percentage of students encounter issues central to sustainability during their time on campus or in study abroad.
+Through a combination of courses across the curriculum, faculty development programs, and extensive co-curricular programming, a high percentage of students encounter issues central to sustainability during their time on campus or in study abroad.

 Sustainability includes the triad of environmental stewardship, social and economic justice, and a thriving, efficient economy.
 Many world-class programs at Syracuse University contribute courses that further sustainability education, some with an environmental focus (sustainable enterprise, energy and its impacts, environmental design, food studies, and the geography of “nature, society, and sustainability”) and some that concentrate more on social and economic issues (inclusive education, citizenship and civic engagement, and disability studies, for example).